Lane Kenworthy, The Good Society

 WHY SUCH LIMITED PROGRESS SINCE 1963?

 America has progressed toward greater inclusion of African Americans.
 We see this in the absolute improvement on a number of indicators and the relative improvement on some.
-At the same time, progress since the 1970s has been disappointingly limited.
+At the same time, the amount of progress since the 1970s has been disappointingly limited.
 Why is that?
 There are three main explanatory candidates.

 One stresses continued discrimination.
 Research consistently finds that discrimination still exists and that it matters.
 The clearest signal comes from “audit” studies, in which are large number of (fake) job applicants are matched along a host of relevant criteria, with the only noteworthy difference being their race.16 What’s less clear is the degree to which discrimination accounts for our limited progress toward racial inclusion in the past generation, particularly given that, although we have little hard data, discrimination almost certainly has continued to decrease.